davidgatti/How-to-Stream-Movies-using-NodeJS/README.md

 # The End

 If you enjoyed this project, please consider giving it a 🌟.
-And check out our [0x4447 GitHub account](https://github.com/0x4447), where you'll find additional resources you might find useful or interesting.
+And check out my [GitHub account](https://github.com/davidgatti), where you'll find additional resources you might find useful or interesting.

 ## Sponsor 🎊